What Is A Tort?

 Intentional Infliction of Emotional Distress

 This is the intentional confinement of a person for a period of time.
-There needs to be a restriction of a person's freedom of movement where an attempt of escape may at the risk of harm.
+There needs to be a restriction of a person’s freedom of movement and in an attempt to escape, they may risk harm.
 The amount of time can be only a few minutes.

 Note: ‘Shopkeepers rights’ allow storeowners who have reasonable suspicion of theft to temporarily detain the alleged shoplifter until the police arrive.

 Trespass to Land